Goto-gumi: History

 In 2011 a Japanese man believed to be connected to the Goto-gumi was killed in Thailand.

 Activities

 The Goto-gumi was active in various fields of business, such as the financial industry, real estate industry, construction industry, and in the political world.
 Also, the Goto-gumi had allegedly been very influential in the entertainment industry.

-Foreign connections
+Connections

+The Goto-gumi had connections with the Buddhist organization Soka Gakkai.

 The Goto-gumi had allegedly been connected to the Hong Kong mafia, and police reports indicated that the Goto-gumi had smuggled firearms from the Philippines, where they had connections with some of the country's high-ranking military officers.
 Members, especially senior members often visited foreign countries to acquire shooting skills.

 Goto's FBI scandal

 In 2001 the FBI's representative in Tokyo arranged for Tadamasa Goto, then the head of the Goto-gumi, to receive a liver transplant in the United States in return for a $100,000 donation to the UCLA Medical Center in Los Angeles and information about Yamaguchi-gumi operations in the U.S. This was done without prior consultation of the Japanese National Police Agency.
 The journalist who uncovered the deal, Jake Adelstein, received threats from Goto and was given police protection in the US and in Japan.